 Do Your Research & Get Expert Help

 If you are buying a business, then working with a business broker who understands how to find the market value of a business will be important.
 If you are looking at a business listing that you feel is overpriced, you need to be able to prove WHY it’s overpriced.
 The only real way that can be done is with market data.
-You have the owner benefit numbers, but do you have the comparable sales, in order to have an accurate industry multiple?
+You have the discretionary earnings numbers, but do you have the comparable sales, in order to have an accurate industry multiple?
 Business brokers have access to sold business data, so you will need to ask them for comparable sales and the industry multiple if you are trying to figure out if a listing is in-fact overpriced.
 Having research and data in-hand is essential if you want to make the argument that the business is overpriced.
 If you think it’s overpriced, you’ve got to make a calculated case as to why.
 Working with a good business broker will be essential to helping you get the business you want at the right price.